Cpasjuste/retrodream/README.md

 #### Greetings ?

-A big thanks to "DC-SWAT" for all is work on [DreamShell](https://github.com/DC-SWAT/DreamShell), and making it sources public.
+A big thanks to @DC-SWAT for all is work on [DreamShell](https://github.com/DC-SWAT/DreamShell), and making it sources public.
 A lot of inspiration, ideas and code was take from [DreamShell](https://github.com/DC-SWAT/DreamShell).
 All my projects are open sources, i like to share, and i like to see people sharing.
 Thanks mate.

 Another big thanks to [DragonCity](http://dragoncity17.wordpress.com) for all the ideas and testing, it was really helpful.